Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: An integrality conjecture for torus link complements

 Therefore, for each $r\geqslant 3,$ we have

-where for the first equation $(a,b,c)$ runs over all the admissible colorings at level $r,$ and in the second sum of the second equation $c$ runs over all elements of $I_r$ such that all the involved quantum $6j$-symbols are admissible at level $r.$ By (\ref{5.2}), we have Therefore, where the sum is over all elements $b$ in $I_r$ such that $(0,b,b)$ is admissible.
-Since $(0,b,b)$ is admissible for all $b\in I_r,$ the sum is over all elements in $I_r,$ and \end{proof}
+where in the first row $(a,b,c)$ runs over all the admissible colorings at level $r,$ and in the second row $c$ runs over all elements of $I_r$ such that all the involved quantum $6j$-symbols are admissible.
+By (\ref{5.2}), we have Therefore, where $b$ is over all the elements in $I_r$ such that $(0,b,b)$ is admissible.
+Since this holds for all elements $b$ in $I_r,$ \end{proof}